morse-simulator/morse/doc/man/morse-import_man_page.rst

 Description
 -----------

-Imports a directory as a simulation environment, ie, adds an entry to MORSE's "sites" section of the configuration file (typically, $HOME/.morse/config) that refers to this directory.
+Imports a directory as a simulation environment, i.e., adds an entry to MORSE's configuration file's "sites" section that refers to this directory.
+(The configuration file is usually $HOME/.morse/config)

 Options
 -------